Dictionary / Arabic - Turkish Terminology

 Also, in the world of mankind, a zealous and self-sacrificing community working to unite Hazrat ‘Îsâ ‘Alayhissalâm’s true religion with the haqiqah of Islam, under the name of a Christian community but worthy of being called "Muslim followers of ‘Îsâ (as)", will kill and scatter — under the leadership of Hazrat ‘Îsâ ‘Alayhissalâm — the committee of the Dajjâl, who turned civilization and sacred matters of mankind upside-down with the intention of denying the ulûhiyyah; it will save mankind from the denial of the ulûhiyyah.
 This important mystery is very lengthy.
 Since we have discussed it briefly in other places, here we make do with this short indication."
 The Twenty-Ninth Letter- Seventh Section/ Fifth Sign

-Second Subtle Point: Among the universal and general duties of nubuwwah, Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm displayed great compassion in certain special, particular matters.
-According to the outward state, his expending great compassion on that special, particular matters seems inappropriate to the supreme importance of the duty of nubuwwah.
-But in haqiqah that particular matter was the tip or representative of a chain which could be the means to the fulfilment of a universal and general duty of nubuwwah.
-Therefore the greatest importance was given to the representative on account of that mighty chain.
+Second Subtle Point: Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm displayed great compassion in certain special, particular matters within his universal and general duties of nubuwwah.
+Outwardly, his spending such great compassion on those special, particular matters seems not appropriate to the great importance of the duty of nubuwwah.
+However, in haqiqah, that particular matter was the tip and representative of a chain, which would be the source of the universal and general duty of nubuwwah.
+Therefore, on account of that mighty chain, the greatest importance was given to its representative.

 Fourth Allusion: Together with being very easy, the way of walâyah is very difficult; together with being very short, it is very long; together with being very valuable, it is very dangerous; together with being very broad, it is very narrow.